A beef stir fry with noodles is hard to beat, this one is spiced with fresh chilli and sweet chilli sauce and it cooks in just 15 minutes!

-- Mix together the sweet chili sauce, soy sauce and the ginger and garlic.
+- Mix together the sweet chilli sauce, soy sauce and the ginger and garlic.

-- Add the beef to this mix and then allow it to marinade whilst you prepare the remaining ingredients and deal with the noodles.
+- Add the beef to this mix and then allow it to marinate whilst you prepare the remaining ingredients and deal with the noodles.

-- Slice the chili peppers into thin strands.
+- Slice the chilli peppers into thin strands.

-- Take the spring onions and slice the white parts into 1cm lengths and the green part finely.
+- Take the spring onions and slice the white parts into 1cm lengths and the green part as finely as you can.

-- Heat a wok over a fierce heat and when shimmering add the oil.
+- Heat a wok over a fierce heat and when shimmering add the cooking oil.

-- Then in with the beef and stir fry for 3-4 minutes.
+- Add the beef and stir fry for 3-4 minutes.

-- Throw in the red pepper, chili and white bits of the spring onion and stir fry for 1 minute.
+- Throw in the chopped chillies and white bits of the spring onion and stir fry for 1 minute.

 - Next up are the noodles in they go and stir fry for 30-45 seconds.